wangzhenj321/GitHub-Manual/Issue-to-Pull-Request-to-Merge.md

 [References](#references)

 ## Basic settings for Git
-If you finished these settings, it will be easier to understand who makes the commits from committing logs for your coauthors ([[git config|git config]]).
+If you finished these settings, it will be easier to understand who makes the commits from committing logs for your coauthors.

 ```
 $ git config --global user.name "Your Name"          // Setting of your name